Atelier 11 Restoration Protect

 Restoration and renovation works

-- The main space of the Atelier, which is double height, and the current layout on three levels, will be preserved.
+- The main space of the Atelier, which is double height, and the current layout on three levels, will be preserved, while improving its functionality for both private and public activities.

 - The staircases and the mezzanine floor would have to be adjusted and leveled, in coordination with the interior connections and exterior woodwork.